bjornjorgensen/dapla-project/localstack/README.md

 ### Maven config

 Some of the artifacts that this stack relies on are only available on SSBs internal nexus.
-Make sure your `settings.xml` is configured properly (see the SSB developer guide).
+Make sure your `settings.xml` is configured properly with a profile and credentials.
+You can get the apropriate settings file from the Dapla team.
+It can be placed at `~/.m2/settings.xml`.

 ### Secrets